thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 The manual way to do this is to add the resolver class to your agents individually.

-The automated way to do this is to add resolver to the default node group, or create a new node group for this class).
+The automated way to do this is to add resolver to the default node group, or create a new node group for this class.

 Both of these methods require that the resolver class be added to the console, which can be done from the Add Classes panel.
 This is as simple as searching for the class by name, selecting the resolver class, and clicking “add classes”.